huseyin-alkan/c-snippets/README.md

 # c-snippets as Co-Pilot

-A practical macros for create generic and readable programs.
+Practical helpful macros for creating generic and readable programs.

 ## Bugs and Issues